Learn how to use the Human Protein Atlas: part I - three ways to navigate the Tissue Atlas

 There are three major ways to look for information while navigating the Tissue Atlas:

 1) from a gene/protein perspective

 3) from the proteome perspective.

 Whatever angle you prefer to start your research with, you will become aware of just how much information, new insights, and wisdom about your protein or gene of interest is available.

 1. The Gene/Protein Perspective

-If you want to read the story from the gene’s perspective, start here by typing the gene name.
+Start here by typing the gene name if you want to read the story from the gene’s perspective.
 The search result lists all the genes found by the search function.